Secure a position in a growing job market with a cybersecurity degree.

 Information Technology and Cybersecurity classes are taught on the Auburn Hills, Cadillac, Jackson, Muskegon, and Owosso campuses & through Baker Online.
 Beginning in 2022, these classes will be available on the new Royal Oak campus as well.
 Plus, general education and prerequisite courses are typically available through Baker Online, Online Live, and on all campuses throughout Michigan.Learn More

 The Baker College Bachelor of Science in Information Technology and Cybersecurity degree program is a 4-year, 120 credit hours program.
-The program includes 30 hours in general education, 72 hours in the information technology and security major, and 18 hours in the information assurance and cybersecurity concentration.
-Program courses include ethical hacking, network intrusion, network defense, computer forensics, as well as a senior project and a 150-hour work experience course.
+The program includes 30 hours in general education and 90 hours in the information technology and cybersecurity major.
+Program courses include ethical hacking, network defense and intrusion, computer forensics, as well as a senior project and a 150-hour work experience course.

 Baker College is accredited by the Higher Learning Commission / 230 South LaSalle St., Suite 7-500, Chicago, IL 60604-1411 / 800-621-7440 / www.hlccommission.org.